Shvaned/ML_PROJECT_BLD/README.md

 Launch install.cmd to install packages
-Launch Execute.cmd to launch the analyzer, Upload a video on there
+Launch Execute.cmd to launch the analyzer, Upload a video on there Be patient, it may take time depending on hardware

 For a more advanced approach(NOT NECESSARY):